User Input

 END

-GMSH /absolute/path/to/mesh/file.msh REQUIRED IF : PROBLEM GENERAL
+GMSH path/to/mesh/file.msh REQUIRED IF : PROBLEM GENERAL

 TRANSLATE Tx Ty Tz